retroenv/nesgo/README.md

 ## Usage

 See one of the examples on how to write code for the NES!

+The first compilation can take a few minutes depending on the system, this is due to Golang compiling the CGO GUI dependencies.

 goNES can be used in different ways: